TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

 \subsection{Graded Agreement and Total-Order Broadcast}

-\paragraph{Logs.} A \emph{log} is defined as a finite sequence of \emph{blocks}~$b_i$, represented as \(\Lambda = [b_1,b_2,\dots,b_k]\).
-Here, a block represents a batch of transactions and it contains a reference to another block.
+\textbf{Logs.} We define a \emph{log} as a finite sequence of \emph{blocks}~$b_i$, represented as \(\Lambda = [b_1,b_2,\dots,b_k]\).
+Here, a block represents a batch of \emph{transactions} and it contains a reference to another block.
 In this work, we assume that there exists an external pool of transactions.
 Honest validators retrieve transactions from this pool and validate them using a specified validity predicate before batching them into blocks.